melkilic/js-airlines/README.md

 # JavaScript Application

 * This repository has an `array` of airline `object`s.
 Each airline has a name and a logoUrl.
+* Open `index.html` in your browser
+* Open the developer console, and type in `airlines` to see your array of airlines

 ### Deliverables
 * List of Airlines